soichih/docker-esmond/README.md

 ```

-esmond/manage.py createsuperuser command is an interactive command, which is why I am using "expect" command.
-You can then build your
+I am using "expect" command here, because esmond/manage.py createsuperuser command is an interactive command and it won't let me pass user / pass via command line.

-container with
+You can then..

 ```
 docker build .